-In July 2020 RISE Research & Evaluation began working with the City of San Diego's Commission for Arts and Culture (the Commission) to conduct an equity analysis of ten key areas that guide policy and practice.
+In July 2020 RISE Research & Evaluation began working with the San Diego Commission for Arts and Culture (the Commission) to conduct an equity analysis of ten key areas that guide policy and practice.
 The central, guiding purpose of this analysis was to understand the effect of policies and practices of the Commission for Arts and Culture on the achievement of a diverse, inclusive and equitable landscape of funding for arts and culture in San Diego.
 This report is a comprehensive analysis of written materials, existing data and web-based resources from the Commission as well as original data collected by RISE Research & Evaluation during the project.
-The findings are intended to guide the City toward more equitable decision-making processes within arts and culture funding and shift resource allocation using criteria grounded in principles of diversity, equity and inclusion (DEI).
+The findings are intended to guide the institution toward more equitable decision-making processes and shift resource allocation using criteria grounded in principles of diversity, equity and inclusion (DEI).